-Again, that’s if you are going to be bidding by production.
+Again, that’s if you are going to be bidding by production rates.

-You can also walk around the exterior of the house and say, okay, this is going to take me 30 man-days to paint, and I’m getting X-number of dollars a man day.
+You can also walk around the exterior of the house and say, “Okay, this is going to take me 30 man-days to paint and I’m getting X-number of dollars per man day.”

 Either way, you still have to know your overhead.
-You are going to have to know you need salaries, you need your overhead for that, you need your net profit on top of that.
+You are going to have to know your salaries, you need to know your net profit on top of that.

-There is a lot more that goes into it by pulling a number out of a hat of what you want to make per day.
+There is a lot more that goes into it rather than pulling a number out of a hat of what you want to make per day.

 Using an estimating software or even a spreadsheet that you print out, will make you look professional.
 Especially if you can break the price down for the client.
 Then you are actually giving the homeowner the change to say, “This is more than my budget, can we remove the closets?”
 ETC. You are giving the homeowner an option to not just dismiss your entire estimate but actually maybe take something off.

 Or they realize that maybe they were thinking it was going be a lot less than it was; but, if they see it broken down like this, maybe they will just go for the whole estimate.

-You also might be bidding against someone else who just puts “painting the master bedroom is x-number of dollars” however, you have yours broken down this way which would look a lot more professional.
+You also might be bidding against someone else who just puts “painting the master bedroom is x-number of dollars,” however, you have your price broken down this way which looks a lot more professional.

 So I’m going to walk through this interior painting bid for a bedroom here…

-I picked a fake bedroom to bid for interior painting here, it’s a master bedroom; 12 by 20 with an eight-foot ceiling.
+I picked a common/generic bedroom to bid for interior painting here, it’s a master bedroom; 12 by 20 with an eight-foot ceiling.

 That’s cutting in and rolling just one coat.
-We are just freshening up this room and walls.
+Let’s say we are just freshening up this room and walls.
 We have the four walls, don’t forget the windows and door are in it, but we don’t take off for that “hole” because there is actually a lot more work when there is a window or door than when there is not.